 The closest lodging to Bryce Canyon, stay at the hotels, RV park, tipis and campground.

 As national parks have gotten more popular, there’s no denying that the experience of a national park vacation has changed over the years.
 If you’re pining for the days when you didn’t have to make reservations, circle for parking or hike in a crowd, head to Bryce Canyon.
 Here you can enjoy nature, bask in solitude and hopefully find that sense of nostalgia you’ve been missing.

 Basecamp at Ruby’s Inn, which was founded by the man who helped make Bryce Canyon a National Park 100 years ago, Reuben Syrett.
 What started as a 20-room lodge is now the gateway to the park including three hotels, multiple restaurants, a general store and over 300 campsites.
 The Ruby’s Inn complex is still owned and managed by the Syrett family, four generations later.

 Reuben Syrett was first and foremost a cowboy.
 When he bought a ranch near what is now Bryce Canyon National Park, he had no plans of becoming a conservationist and hotelier, but when he first set eyes on the inspiring orange and pink hoodoos of Bryce Canyon, he was moved.

-In 1916, Syrett, who went by the nickname “Ruby,” opened what is now Ruby’s Inn in Bryce Canyon City, Utah.
+In 1916, Syrett, who went by the nickname “Ruby”, opened what is now Ruby’s Inn in Bryce Canyon City, Utah.
 He invited friends and family from afar to experience the area’s beauty.
 Syrett wrote to Congress, petitioning the government to protect Bryce Canyon from development.
-His efforts, in part, influenced the newly formed National Park Service to turn Bryce Canyon into first a national monument, and then a national park.
+This influenced the government to turn Bryce Canyon into a national park.